123mpozzi/skin-statistical/README.md

 VPU [6]: 285 human activity recognition images.
 [Download][vpu]
 UChile [7]: 101 images obtained from the web and digitized news videos.
 [Download][uchile]

+To import a dataset, place it into the `dataset` folder and rename its root directory to match its name from the list above.
+For HGR, the downscaled versions of HGR2A and HGR2B are used, so it is referred to as HGR_small in the program, and so must be its folder.

 ## Bibliography
 1. >   Phung, S., Bouzerdoum, A., & Chai, D. (2005).
 Skin segmentation using color pixel